Make a complaint

 • Changing policies, procedures, or practices

 Any remedy we offer will reflect the impact the failing has had on you.
-In our response we will set out what will happen and by when and we will, where appropriate, agree this with the resident.
+In our response we'll set out what will happen and by when and we will, where appropriate, agree this with the resident.

-Where we are offering financial remedy, we will follow our Compensation Policy which we have developed in accordance with the Housing Ombudsman remedies guidance.
+Where we're offering financial remedy, we'll follow our Compensation Policy which we have developed in accordance with the Housing Ombudsman remedies guidance.

 If you remain unhappy with our response to your complaint at stage 1, you can request to escalate the complaint to stage 2.